oTeun/sniping-introduction/README.md

 - 400: the name is not currently available, your request was sent either too late or too early
 - 401: unauthorized, the bearer token that you sent your request with is invalid
 - 403: the name is not currently available, your request was sent either too late or too early
+- 429: you have sent too many requests, and are currently ratelimited
 - 502: the API is currently under high pressure, and was not able to return your request
 - 503: the API is currently under high pressure, and was not able to return your request

+## Ratelimits
+When you send too many requests in a short amount of time, you will be ratelimited by the API.
+The ratelimits are as following:
+- Namechange account ratelimit: you can send 3 namechange requests per account per minute
+- Namechange IP ratelimit: you can send 2 namechange requests per IP per minute
+- Giftcode account ratelimit: you can send 6 claim requests per account per minute
+- Giftcode IP ratelimit: you can send 60 claim requests per account per minute If you do not follow these limits, you will receive status code 429.

 ## Acquiring a bearer token
 Some snipers require a bearer token in order to snipe.